Michael-Meade/MinerFind/Projects/GPG2.0.md

 Orginally I a method that would scrape the users public key file's username header.
 But i realized that not every public key has a username field.
 So I still needed to find a way to link the discord user to the right public key.

 The fingerprint consists of a short hash that represents the public key.
-The fingerprint method job is to read the users public key file from their profile and create that fingerprint so I can then use that fingerprint to identify the users public key on my key ring.
-This ensures I encrypt the BTC keys with the users Public key.
+The fingerprint method's job is to read the users public key file from their profile and use the fingerprint to find their publick key on the keyring.
+It will the Public key and encrypt the BTC keys with the users public key.
+This means who ever has access to that private key that belongs to the public key will be able to read the BTC keys.